jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 )
 ~~~~

-Since I am using a side-effect free subset of Javascript for pattern
+Because the matching is implemented using a side-effect free subset of Javascript
-matching it would be safe to use a functional cache.
+it would be safe to use a functional cache.
 As well as saving
 time by avoiding repeated execution this could potentially also save
 memory because where two JSONPath strings contain a common left side
 they could share the inner part of their functional expression.
 Given